More than 100 years ago, Waters Funeral Home began it's service when it was founded by Mr. William S. Waters in the autumn of 1892.

 100 yr.
 Anniversary

 Many changes have taken place over the course of the 110+ years that the funeral home has been operating.
 Funeral services were performed in a "grand room" setting at the furniture store for many years until a small chapel was added onto the Waters home at 500 S. Main Street in the early 1970's.
 This small chapel served many families until a larger one and a casket selection room were built in the mid-1980's.
 In 2008, we completed an extensive renovation and added over 6000 square feet to the funeral home.
 Our recently remodeled chapel now comfortably seats 150 people and a second smaller chapel that will seat 75.
 The modern selection room shows over 30 different caskets, ranging in a wide variety of prices to accommodate the finances of any family.
 We added a modern multi-media system that allows personal picture DVDs to be played on any of the four flat-screen televisions throughout the funeral home.
-Along with new restrooms and a larger foyer, we dedicated nearly 900 square feet for a flower and gift shop.
-Memories from the Heart Floral and Gift Shoppe is a complete and full service facility that can meet any family's needs.
-The funeral home and floral shoppe are all on ground level and handicap accessible.
+Along with new restrooms and a larger foyer.
+The funeral home is all on ground level and handicap accessible.

 In June of 2018, Gary W. Rahmeyer sold Waters Funeral Home to Brent T. Massie & Nicholas (Nick) W. Johnston.
 Brent has been a Licensed Funeral Director & Embalmer for over 15 years and is the President of Smith Funeral Home & Chapel in Hannibal.
 Nick is currently working on his Funeral Directors Apprenticeship and will be a licensed Funeral Director in December of 2018 along with holding a Missouri Insurance License to assist families with prefunded funeral arrangements.